-The Head Teacher (DSL) will usually make referrals.

-However, all staff members can make a referral.
+The Pastoral Lead (DDSL) will usually make referrals in conjunction with the Head Teacher (DSL) However, all staff members can make a referral.
 Where referrals are not made by the DSL, the DSL should be informed as soon as possible.